 - White sugar: I have used fine granulated sugar or castor sugar.
 I have not tried with any other sugar.
 You may use a mix of brown sugar for caramel flavour.

-- All-purpose flour: You may find it has Plain flour or Maida.
+- All-purpose flour: You may find it labelled as Plain flour or Maida.

 - vanilla sugar or extract: Use either, though vanilla extract will offer a richer aroma.